Ensono/stacks-infrastructure-eks/README.md

    ***If you do the setup via this way remember to toggle off the hosted-zone creation via infrastructure code in main.tf file.***

-   # How to generate SSL Certificate for the Stacks Infra ?
+   # How to generate SSL Certificate for the Stacks Infra:

    Once you are ready with the domain and subdomain, you can proceed to request or import a TLS/SSL certificate from the AWS Certificate Manager.